ianks/ianks.github.io/_includes/personal.md

 one](https://www.youtube.com/watch?v=FkK0PabP2to), and I have [won two](http://ianks.com/year-of-hackathons/).

+I am a dog person.

-I love traveling around playing [my music](https://soundcloud.com/ionik) to people as an electronic musician.
+I love traveling around playing [my music](https://soundcloud.com/ionik) for people as an electronic musician.

-A group of friends and I built multi-media interactive installation using 3 Arduinos, one Raspberry Pi, and many lines of Javascript and Python.
+A group of friends and I built a multi-media interactive installation using 3 Arduinos, one Raspberry Pi, and many lines of Javascript and Python.

 I am currently in the early stages of building the API for an [online experience